Worth 4 dot test: Method of assessment

-Next you must dim the room lighting.
+Next one must dim the room lighting.
 This allows the patient to see the lights better.

-For a distance measurement, you should have the patient set up six metres away from the light source.
+For a distance measurement, one should have the patient set up six metres away from the light source.
 For a near measurement, the test should be performed at approximately one third of a metre, or thirty three centimetres, with a handheld Worth's Four Lights torch.